darsain/laravel-console/README.md

 # Laravel Console

-In-browser console bundle for Laravel PHP framework.
+In-browser console bundle for Laravel 3 PHP framework.

 This bundle executes your code within `console::Console@post_execute` controller context, and displays the produced output.

 The purpose is to easily test your stuff without creating garbage routes and controllers just to run something, ...
 I'm sure you know what I'm talking about :)

-This bundle is intended for local testing, and **shouldn't get nowhere near your production servers!**
+This bundle is intended for a local testing, and **shouldn't get nowhere near your production servers!**

 ## Screenshots